Safe Travels: Protect Against Mosquito-Borne Diseases

 Ways to Protect Yourself

 Two common methods of protection are the yellow fever vaccine and antimalarial medications.
-Antimalarial medications can be prescribed at a travel clinic or by your doctor and must be started up to two weeks in advance of your trip.
+Antimalarial medications can be prescribed at a travel clinic or by your doctor and must be started up to 2 weeks before your trip.
 They are also taken during and after your trip.
 Yellow fever vaccination is usually available only at a travel clinic and has to be completed 10-14 days prior to travel to be effective.
 Be sure to plan ahead to get these before you travel.

 Avoid or limit outdoor activity during peak exposure times.